microsoft/terminal/doc/specs/#4191 - Formatted Copy/spec.md

 One possible issue is that discovering how to copy the formatting might be difficult to find.
 We could mitigate this by adding it into the settings.json file and commenting it out.

 ## Future considerations

+We could add the option we don't include later if people want it.
+For example, if we ship a global setting now, we could ship a key binding later that lets you choose how you want to copy, and vice versa.

 ## Resources